Adarsh-Doddigarla/CODETECH-TASK1/README.md

 # My Portfolio

 ## Introduction
 Welcome to my portfolio!
-This project showcases my skills and projects as a Web Developer, UI/UX Designer, and Software Developer.
+This project showcases my skills and projects as a UI/UX Designer.
 It serves as a digital resume where you can explore my work and learn more about my experience.

 ## Technologies Used
 - HTML